 NASA continues its policy of sending space probes to Mars every 26 months.
 All spacecraft that will land must be completely sterilized to avoid spoiling future biological experiments, and to avoid destroying any form of Martian life.
 Missions are already being considered that would place, at last, a rocket capable of launching from Mars to Earth capsules with fresh samples, for more detailed and reliable analysis in laboratories based back here.
 Of course, always avoiding contaminating our planet with any life form from Mars.
-Anyway, it seems that the best way to get out of the doubt of whether or not there is life on Mars will end up being sending human biologists over there.

 If you want to share this article with others, you may establish an Internet link, but you cannot copy any part of this page.
 Copyright © 2003-2012.
 Reproduction prohibited.
 All rights reserved.